-The Resources tab in the upper right of DayBack offers a couple options for the views shown above, including the option to scan across multiple days at once.
+The Resources tab in the upper right of DayBack offers several options for the views shown above, including the option to scan across multiple days at once.
 This is very useful for balancing your workload.

-This version of Horizon view lets you work at longer time scales (up to nine weeks at a time) while focussing on what’s scheduled for each resource.
+This version of Horizon view lets you work at longer time scales while focussing on what’s scheduled for each resource.
 More info and a video of breakout in action are here: Breakout by Resource – balancing your workload.

-Yes.
-The list of possible resources is maintained on the Filters tab of DayBack where you can create and rename resources. ( You'll soon be able to rearrange their order as well.)
+The list of possible resources is maintained on the filters tab, where you can create and rename resources.
+Resouces created here are available for all the users in your group.

 Adding resource abbreviations (short names)

-When trying to view a lot of resource columns it can be helpful to show abbreviated resources names.
+When trying to view lots of resource columns, it can be helpful to show abbreviated resource names.
 So when you elect to show more than twenty resource columns at a time, DayBack will display the resource's abbreviation instead of its whole name.

 Resources in Salesforce

 By default, DayBack will use an item's owner as its resource.
 But when you map your objects' fields, you can specify a field in your events table to use for resources: when the value in that field matches a value in this resources list, DayBack will draw the event in that resources column.